Romelu LukakuBelgian Footballer

 Everton offered Lukaku £140,000 a week in March 2017 but the striker turned down the contract offer to open up the possibility of a summer move.

-Lukaku was initially linked with a sensational return to Chelsea in the 2017 summer transfer window.
-However, Manchester United managed to beat their title rivals to the £75m deal plus £5m of add-ons to sign Lukaku.
+Lukaku was initially linked with a sensational return to Chelsea FC in the 2017 summer transfer window.
+However, Manchester United managed to beat their title rivals to the £75m deal plus £5m in add-ons to sign Lukaku.

 Romelu was handed the number nine shirt after he signed a five-year deal with the 20-time English champions.